analyticsbot/deep-learning/ml-concepts/Readme.md

 - **RankNet:** A neural network-based pairwise model that predicts relative rankings using probabilities.
 - **RankNet** uses a neural network to predict the relative ranking between pairs of documents, outputting probabilities that one document is ranked higher than another.

-#### Similarity Functions
+## J. Similarity Functions
 #### 1. Euclidean Distance
 Euclidean distance is the straight-line distance between two points in multi-dimensional space.
 It is often used in clustering (e.g., k-means) and nearest-neighbor algorithms.

-#### Pros:
+##### Pros:
-Intuitive: Represents the actual geometric distance between points, easy to understand.
+- Intuitive: Represents the actual geometric distance between points, easy to understand.
-Effective in low dimensions: Works well when the number of dimensions is small.
+- Effective in low dimensions: Works well when the number of dimensions is small.
-#### Cons:
+##### Cons:
-Sensitive to scale: If features are on different scales (e.g., age in years vs. height in centimeters), this can distort the distance.
+- Sensitive to scale: If features are on different scales (e.g., age in years vs. height in centimeters), this can distort the distance.
 Normalization is needed.
-Curse of dimensionality: As the number of dimensions increases, Euclidean distance loses effectiveness due to all points appearing equidistant.
+- Curse of dimensionality: As the number of dimensions increases, Euclidean distance loses effectiveness due to all points appearing equidistant.

 #### 2. Cosine Similarity
 Cosine similarity measures the cosine of the angle between two non-zero vectors.
 It is commonly used in text analysis to measure the similarity of documents.

-#### Pros:
+##### Pros:
-Scale-invariant: Focuses on the direction rather than the magnitude, so it's useful when comparing high-dimensional data like text, where the magnitude (e.g., document length) can vary.
+- Scale-invariant: Focuses on the direction rather than the magnitude, so it's useful when comparing high-dimensional data like text, where the magnitude (e.g., document length) can vary.
-Works well for sparse data: Effective in cases where vectors are sparse, such as in document term matrices.
+- Works well for sparse data: Effective in cases where vectors are sparse, such as in document term matrices.
+##### Pros:
-#### Cons:
+ Cons:
-Ignores magnitude: If the magnitude of vectors matters (i.e., the size of the values), cosine similarity might not be suitable since it only considers the angle.
+- Ignores magnitude: If the magnitude of vectors matters (i.e., the size of the values), cosine similarity might not be suitable since it only considers the angle.
-Not appropriate for negative values: Works best when feature values are non-negative, such as in word count vectors or TF-IDF matrices.
+- Not appropriate for negative values: Works best when feature values are non-negative, such as in word count vectors or TF-IDF matrices.

 #### 3. Manhattan Distance (L1 Norm)
 Also known as "taxicab" or "city block" distance, Manhattan distance calculates the sum of the absolute differences between the coordinates of two points.

-#### Pros:
+##### Pros:
-Robust to outliers: Less sensitive to large differences compared to Euclidean distance, which is affected by squared values.
+- Robust to outliers: Less sensitive to large differences compared to Euclidean distance, which is affected by squared values.
-Works in high dimensions: Often more effective in high-dimensional spaces than Euclidean distance.
+- Works in high dimensions: Often more effective in high-dimensional spaces than Euclidean distance.
-#### Cons:
+##### Cons:
-Not as intuitive: The geometric meaning of this distance can be less intuitive, especially in non-grid-like data.
+- Not as intuitive: The geometric meaning of this distance can be less intuitive, especially in non-grid-like data.
-Sensitive to feature scaling: Like Euclidean distance, it requires normalization of features to avoid biasing toward features with larger ranges.
+- Sensitive to feature scaling: Like Euclidean distance, it requires normalization of features to avoid biasing toward features with larger ranges.

 #### 4. Jaccard Similarity
 Jaccard similarity is used for comparing the similarity and diversity of sets.
 It is the ratio of the intersection to the union of two sets.
 Commonly used in binary or categorical data.

-#### Pros:
+##### Pros:
 Effective for set-based similarity: Useful in applications involving set comparison, such as recommendation systems, document comparison, or binary features.
 Good for sparse data: Works well when the data is sparse or binary.
-#### Cons:
+##### Cons:
 Ignores frequency information: Jaccard does not consider how many times an item appears; it only looks at whether it appears or not (presence/absence).
 Sensitive to small sets: If one or both sets are small, Jaccard similarity can be misleading since small differences are amplified.

 #### 5. Hamming Distance
 Hamming distance measures the number of positions at which two strings of equal length differ.
 It is typically used for categorical variables and binary strings.

-#### Pros:
+##### Pros:
-Simple to compute: Works well for binary and categorical data.
+- Simple to compute: Works well for binary and categorical data.
-Useful for exact match tasks: Ideal for cases where small deviations in sequences matter, such as in DNA sequences or binary data.
+- Useful for exact match tasks: Ideal for cases where small deviations in sequences matter, such as in DNA sequences or binary data.
-#### Cons:
+##### Cons:
-Not suitable for continuous variables: Designed for binary or categorical data, it doesn’t work well when the features are continuous.
+- Not suitable for continuous variables: Designed for binary or categorical data, it doesn’t work well when the features are continuous.
-Sensitive to length: Requires strings or vectors to have the same length.
+- Sensitive to length: Requires strings or vectors to have the same length.

 #### 6. Minkowski Distance
 The Minkowski distance is a generalized metric that encompasses both Euclidean and Manhattan distances.
 It's defined as: